Walidoux/react-ios-icons/README.md

 > `npm run generate:icon <ComponentName>`

-2 questions will be asked to you which helps giving instructions that will be provide a start code for your icon.
+You will be prompted with a few questions to help generate starter code for your icon.